merzlab/QUICK-docs/docs/source/user-manual.rst

 10. Restart Capability
 *****************

-QUICK 26.03 has the capability to restart both SCF energy calculations and geometry optimization from old density or/and coordinates.
+QUICK 26.03 has the capability to restart both SCF energy calculation and geometry optimization from old density and/or coordinates.

 **CHK_WRITE_DEN** :
 Writes density (optionally beta density for unrestricted calculations) to the data file.